Life Insurance 101

 The most prominent objection that agent hear is “I have coverage at my job!”
 It’s tough to assist consumers who are under the impression they have no further need for coverage.

 The problem is that work-life insurance doesn’t cut it for most families.
 A massive percentage of people don’t have the right life insurance portfolio.

-There is no perfect time to buy a plan but the sooner, the better.
+While there is no perfect time to buy a plan the sooner, the better.